rljacobson/MathLine/README.md

 Those users with cmake on their system can optionally use cmake to build the project instead of trying to determine the magic build incantation themselves, but cmake is not a dependency strictly speaking.

+You will need a functional installation of Mathematica.
+To build MathLine, your Mathematica installation must include the WSTP or MathLink DeveloperKit.
+(By default, Mathematica installs both.)

 # Building
-If you have cmake on your system, the project includes cmake files that do all of the hard stuff for you.
+Math sure that Mathematica is installed on the build system (including the WSTP/MathLink DeveloperKit).
+If you have CMake on your system, the project includes cmake files that do all of the hard stuff for you.
 On unix-like systems, you would do something like the following in the root directory of the project:

 ```
 mkdir build